Over 200 Android Apps Are Currently Using Ultrasonic Beacons To Track Users

 Who cares?
 And you've eliminated the Chinese, Russians, Israelis, and basically every competent intelligence agency in the world in your quest for assigning partisan blame domestically.

+Your phone definitely already does this if you visit the right websites.
+I have seen several big name URLs play ads (don't ask me the URLs cause I forget them, but they're mostly news related) that cause the music I am listening to to pause and for some embedded audioclip to play in that website.
+Drives me freaking nuts!

 Rearch paper for this.
-(Score:4, Informative)
+(Score:5, Informative)

 Cited research paper:

-Note: Update - Apparently that's been done, but it didn't work very well due to imposed limitations on the API: